 Enter any qualified equitable adjustment needed to prevent paying double tax.
-Attach an explanation of any equitable adjustment claimed.
+Attach an explanation.

 Do not use this subtraction to deduct the income of a nonresident spouse.
 File TC-40B, Non or Part-year Resident Schedule.
-See TC-40B instructions on page 24.
+See TC-40B instructions on page 25.